Kristina Keneally: Election defeat

 Keneally led Labor into the 2011 state election.
 She was seeking to lead Labor to a fifth consecutive term in government, and also to become the second woman elected as a state premier in her own right, after Anna Bligh in Queensland.

 But Keneally was a heavy underdog for most of the campaign.
 At one point polls showed Labor trailed the Barry O'Farrell-led Coalition by 26 points on the two-party vote and Keneally trailed O'Farrell by 16 points as preferred premier.
 Despite Keneally's efforts to rehabilitate Labor's image, opinion polls and commentators had almost universally written Labor off by the time the writs were dropped.
-An election-eve poll showed Labor's support at a record low of 23 percent primary vote.
+An election-eve poll showed Labor's support at a record low of 23 per cent primary vote.
 The ABC's Antony Green estimated that Labor faced being cut down to as few as 13 seats.

 In the 26 March election the Labor government was heavily defeated, suffering a swing of over 16 points on a two-party basis —the largest in a general election at any level in Australia since World War II.
 In the process, Labor lost many seats in its former western Sydney heartland.
 Ultimately, Labor was reduced to 20 seats (down from 48 at dissolution), its worst showing in over a century.

 Keneally resigned as Premier and state Labor leader on election night and announced she would return to the backbench.
 On 11 June 2011, Keneally was granted by the Governor retention of the title "The Honourable".
 On 23 June 2012, Keneally announced her resignation from the New South Wales Parliament.